ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Added: Filter added so we can disable Comments on specific pages `ampforwp_comments_visibility` #2170
 * Fixed: Improvement in Excerpt on small screen option #2034
 * Added: Comments on Pages #2229
 * Fixed: Pagination not working for some websites #2241
-* Fixed: Pagination not working for some websites #2241
 * Fixed: "Menu" option in Footer connected with Swift #2146
 * Added: Wistia Support #1875